 Usually, the debug executable itself works well as a symbol file, or this can be a separate file as well.

-In CLion, create a GDB Remote Debug configuration.
-The settings you specify are crucial for the debugger to be able to stop on breakpoints during a remote session, so we recommend you double-check the confugration set up.
+In CLion, create a Remote Debug configuration.
+The settings you specify are crucial for the debugger to be able to stop on breakpoints during a remote session, so we recommend you double-check the configuration set up.

-Launch the program under gdbserver on the remote machine.
+Launch the program under gdbserver/lldb-server on the remote machine.

 Back in CLion, start debugging the configuration you created on step 3.